FiscalGlintW10/fiscalbot/readme.md

 Please be aware that this bot does NOT support application commands (or / commands).
 It supports text commands using a prefix (pre-set one is !, you can change it).

+Also note that some commands/outputs may contain IDs of my server/channels, and my name (Fiscal, Fiscal's Server, etc.).
+Ensure you replace those with your preferred values when creating your own bot.

 <h2>Steps to use the bot:</h2>